-1.1 Background information on greenhouse gas inventories, climate change and supplementary information required under Article 7.1 of the Kyoto Protocol
+1.1 Background information on greenhouse gas inventories and climate change

 1.1.1 Background information on climate change

 Climate of Ukraine is a temperate continental one, with subtropical Mediterranean climate at the South Coast of the Crimea.
 Generally, Ukraine gets sufficient amounts of heat and moisture, which create favorable natural and climatic conditions in its territory.
 However, those conditions have been changing substantially throughout recent decades, bringing about serious threats and challenges for country's sustainable development due to increased risks for human health, life and activities, natural ecosystems, and economy sectors.